 Before you leave, regularly monitor the weather forecast for your destination.
 I like to look at the weather a week before I leave and then three days before.
 This way, I can adjust my packing and plans accordingly if I need to.

 Layering is the key to staying comfortable in any cold situation.
 Start with a high-quality, moisture-wicking base layer to keep sweat away from your skin.
 I really love my Smartwool tops and Smartwool bottoms!
-I can’t recommend them enough!!
+Can’t recommend them enough!!

 Pro Tip: Be sure to grab some tape and a marker to label what each gag contains.
 For example, I like to keep tops in one and bottoms in another.